-- We have until now focused on a plausible explanation for the peculiarities of the chemical signature of our deep and basal ice at EDC.
+We focused until now on a plausible explanation for the peculiarities of the chemical signature of our two basal ice facies at EDC.
 How do the water isotopes signature, gas and dust properties fit into the proposed mechanism?
-Although the water co-isotopic signature of our deep and basal ice sections does not show large scale signs of modification, the recent work of Pol et al. (2010) suggests that it might not be - the case at the crystal size scale, giving thereby independent support to the interpretation of our chemical data set.
-These authors indeed used high-resolution (cm scale) $\delta D$ measurements to depict abnormal isotopic diffusion which they attributed to water circulation at grain boundaries (premelt) for large crystals which have spent more than

-200 000 years at temperatures > -10 °C. The diffusion length diagnosed from the data is about twice larger (40 cm) than expected from solid state diffusion in ice, and it is also suggested that the process might start as early as in MIS 11 (Pol et al., 2011).
+Although the water co-isotopic signature of our basal ice facies does not show large-scale signs of modification, the recent work of Pol et al. (2010) suggests that it might not be the case at the crystal size scale, thereby providing some independent support to the interpretation of our chemical data set.
+These authors indeed used high-resolution (cm scale) δD measurements to depict abnormal isotopic diffusion which they attributed to water circulation at grain boundaries (premelt) for large crystals which spent more than 200 000 years at temperatures > -10 °C. The diffusion length diagnosed from the data is about twice as large (40 cm) as expected from solid state diffusion in ice, and it is also suggested that the process might start as early as in MIS 11 (Pol et al., 2011).